 Why are Plea Bargains Used?
 Are They a Good Idea?

-In a notable example, the Attorney General of Alaska outright banned plea bargaining in 1975, and other states and localities have as well.
+For example, the Attorney General of Alaska outright banned plea bargaining in 1975, and other states and localities have as well.
 In a 1978 study about the effect of the prohibition of plea bargaining in Alaska, the author concluded that not being able to rely on plea bargaining reinforced responsibility in every level of the judicial process and did not result in the court system being overwhelmed.
 In fact, the report states the following: "We conclude that the efficient operation of Alaska's criminal justice system did not depend upon plea bargaining."

 What Types of Plea Bargains Are There?